 One more from our friend, Brennan Manning.
 Here, he is talking about Rich Mullins (google him if you’ve never heard of him) and Rich’s deep understanding of grace.

-Archives For the Love of God
+Tag: the Love of God

 Every Christian knows we are saved by grace, that we can’t earn righteousness in God’s eyes.
 We know it, and we laugh at the silliness of someone trying to work their way to heaven.

 But then, far too often, we catch ourselves trying to earn favor with God, trying to earn God’s approval, striving to work our way into God’s good graces.
 Ironic, isn’t it?

 Brennan Manning, one of my all-time favorite authors and speakers, gives us some critical insight into this.

 (Transcript below the video.)

 In the 48 years since I was first ambushed by Jesus, in a little chapel in the Allegheny Mountains of Western Pennsylvania, and in literally thousands of hours of prayers, meditation, silence and solitude over those years, I am now utterly convinced that on Judgment Day the Lord Jesus is going to ask each of us one question and only one question,

 “Did you believe that I loved you?
 That I desired you?
 That I waited for you day after day?
 That I longed to hear the sound of your voice?”

 The real believers there will answer, “Yes, Jesus, I believed in your love and I tried to shape my life as a response to it.”